ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ## Where to get it?

-ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/20376/).
+ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Lectronz](https://lectronz.com/products/1055) or [Tindie](https://www.tindie.com/products/20376/) stores.

 ## Main Features